The Boundary of Amoebas

+This result goes beyond a description of the contour and the (extended) boundary of amoebas.
+It provides new geometric insight since it allows to interpret the contour of an amoeba as the boundary of the full dimensional cells a particular decomposition of the ambient space of an amoeba, see Theorem \ref{Thm:BettiDecompositionContour}.
+This \struc{\textit{Betti decomposition}} is given by the $0$-th Betti number of the intersection of the original hypersurface with the fiber over each point in the amoeba space.

-For $n = 3$ we give bounds on the number of connected components of $\cV(f) \cap \F_{\mathbf{w}}$ in dependence of the degree of $f$.
-For $n = 2$ the set $\cV(f) \cap \F_{\mathbf{w}}$ generically is finite and we can even compute its cardinality exactly, which yields a decomposition of the amoeba.
-See Section \ref{Sec:GenericallySufficient}, in particular Theorem \ref{Thm:BettiUpperBound}.
+For $n = 3$ we give bounds on the number of connected components of $\cV(f) \cap \F_{\mathbf{w}}$ depending on the degree of $f$.
+For $n = 2$ the entire set $\cV(f) \cap \F_{\mathbf{w}}$ is generically finite and we can compute its cardinality.
+For further details see Section \ref{Sec:GenericallySufficient}, particularly Theorem \ref{Thm:BettiUpperBound}.\\